 Where does graffiti end and street art begin?
 It’s a tricky question: not all graffiti is street art and not all street art is graffiti.
 Wherever you draw the line, street art is a medium that takes many forms.
 Some artists don’t apply paint directly to walls, while others make use of stencils to allow for reproduction or even mass-production.
+The evolution of urban art into a renowned and increasingly respected art form is a more of a twentieth century affair led by artists such as Banksy.

 In the 1960s, graffiti became increasingly prominent in urban areas of the United States.
 Both political groups used it and criminal gangs alike, either to put slogans on walls or to mark their territories.
 The 1970s saw the rise of text or ‘tagging’ graffiti in New York City.